molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 ## The compatibility penalty of new ECMAScript syntax

-Unfortunately, the bar is often raised unintentionally.
+Unfortunately, developers often raise the bar unintentionally.
 For example, I like the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
-It helps to write more robust code and makes it more readable as well.
+It helps to write more robust code.

 Historically, optional chaining is a relatively new addition to ECMAScript.
 It was introduced in ECMAScript 11, published in June 2020.
 The major browser engines already shipped support in February or March 2020 when the corresponding proposal was finished.

+Technically, optional chaining is "syntactic sugar": a shorter, more readable way to write a logic that was already possible before.
+Syntactic sugar can easily be transpiled into older syntax with broader support.

-Optional chaining [is supported by 93.33 % browsers worldwide, according to Can I Use](https://caniuse.com/mdn-javascript_operators_optional_chaining).
+Today, optional chaining [is supported by 93.33 % browsers worldwide, according to Can I Use](https://caniuse.com/mdn-javascript_operators_optional_chaining).
 6.67 % of all used browsers do not support it.
+Some of them will execute the modern build but will not support optional chaining.

 If you use new syntax features, do so consciously and mind the consequences.
 New syntax raises the bar and may thwart previous efforts of supporting older browsers.